 World gold price today

-According to traders, the decline in prices in the last trading session was due to investors taking profits and selling gold to offset losses from other assets.
+According to traders, the price drop in the last trading session was due to investors taking profits and selling gold to offset losses from other assets.

-While some investors are selling to reduce their leveraged positions, others are seeing the dip as a buying opportunity, said Peter Grant, vice president and senior metals strategist at Zaner Metals.
-Investors will continue to seek safe havens, and gold is one such asset, Grant said.
+While some investors are selling to reduce their leveraged positions, others are seeing the decline as a buying opportunity, said Peter Grant, vice president and senior metals strategist at Zaner Metals.
+Grant said investors will continue to seek safe havens, and gold is one such asset.

-US President Donald Trump’s tariff orders have sent financial markets tumbling amid fears they could slow economic growth and fuel inflation.
-However, gold’s overall trajectory appears to be intact, with prices up more than $500 this year.
+US President Donald Trump’s tariffs have sent financial markets tumbling on fears they could slow economic growth and fuel inflation, but the overall trajectory of gold appears intact, with prices up more than $500 this year.

-High Ridge Futures director of metals trading David Meger called gold's move "a pullback or retracement in a sideways to uptrend."
+High Ridge Futures director of metals trading David Meger called gold's move “a pullback or retracement in a sideways trend to an uptrend.”

-Central banks are expected to help sustain gold's rally this year by increasing their holdings to further diversify reserves away from the US dollar amid risks stemming from President Donald Trump's policies, analysts say.
+Central banks are expected to help sustain gold's rally this year by increasing their holdings to further diversify reserves away from the US dollar due to risks stemming from President Donald Trump's policies, analysts say.

-Central bank buying and strategic fund inflows into the metal will push prices higher, reaching $3,200 an ounce in the next six months, analysts at ANZ said.
+Central bank buying and strategic fund flows into the metal will push prices higher, reaching $3,200 an ounce in the next six months, analysts at ANZ said.

 The widespread tensions caused by tariffs have created deep uncertainty in financial markets and gold is the asset that is benefiting, according to independent analyst Ross Norman.

 Meanwhile, HSBC experts believe that a combination of physical and financial market factors could put pressure on gold by the end of 2025.
-The bank forecasts an average price of $3,015 an ounce this year.
+The bank forecasts an average price this year of $3,015 an ounce.

 Comment (0)